raspberrypilearning/anime-expressions/en/step_4.md

 --- task ---

-**Test:** HTML elements have default browser styles that you will have seen as you have been writing your HTML code.
+**Test:** HTML elements have default browser styles that you have seen as you have written your HTML code.

-Take a look at your webpage in the right hand pane.
-Note that the styles and layout of your output has now changed.
+Take a look at your webpage in the right-hand pane.
+Notice that the styles and layout of your output has now changed.

-**Tip:** When you have seen the change you can collapse the `<head>` section by clicking the arrow next to it.
+**Tip:** To collapse the `<head>` section after you have seen the change, click the arrow next to it.

 --- /task ---

 --- task ---

 Click on the `style.css` tab in Trinket to view the code in the CSS file.
-This CSS file contains all of the CSS for your project, you will find out about some key parts of it as you create your webpage.
+This CSS file contains all of the CSS for your project.
+You will find out about some key parts of this CSS file as you create your webpage.

-When you add CSS styling to an **element** it will apply that styling to every single element on the page that has the same tag.
+When you add CSS styling to an **element**, it applies that styling to every single element on the page that has the same tag.

 **Find:** Scroll down and find the rule that controls the style of the `<h2>`.